Building a Tiled GEMM#

 Persistent scheduling keeps a fixed pool of CTAs, each processing many output tiles through a tile scheduler, instead of launching one CTA per tile.

-Warp specialization splits the producer, MMA consumer, and writeback roles across separate warpgroups.
+Warp specialization assigns the producer, MMA consumer, and writeback roles to dedicated warps or warpgroups.

 CTA clusters let two CTAs cooperate on a single, larger Blackwell MMA tile.